MingChen0919/mc_notes/content/data_wrangling/convert-timeseries-series-or-dataframe-to-specified-frequency.md

----
-title: "(datetime data) Convert TimeSeries Series or DataFrame to Specified Frequency"
+# Convert TimeSeries Series or DataFrame to Specified Frequency
-draft: true
 ---

 # Create a TimeSeries Series and TimeSeries DataFrame